 What are the settlements?

-Who is eligible for this credit?
+Who was eligible for the initial credit?

 I think I'm entitled to a credit but I didn't receive an email.
 How do I check?

-When will I receive this credit?
+When will I receive the additional credit?

 How can I tell if the credit has been applied to my purchase?